-- 12.8.1.7.
-If you have no primary office site, mileage starts from your home.
-Calculate only work-related mileage. - 12.8.1.8.
-Calculate any travel after reporting to the first office site you report to (not primary site) in the morning while on county time. - 12.8.2.
-Individuals Traveling to Multiple Sites.
-Reimbursement under 1 and 2 below, is restricted to those individuals who spend the entire day out of the office and receive authorization from their supervisors before the travel occurs.
-In order to assure consistency in paying mileage, the following guidelines apply: - 12.8.2.1.
-When traveling from employee's residence (point a) to several work sites in succession (points b, c, d) and then returning directly to the employees residence, the employee is paid mileage for the miles from point b and d (the last work site before returning home).
-However, under no circumstance may the mileage excluded for reimbursement be greater than normal miles traveled to and from the employee's residence and the County work location to which he/she is assigned. - 12.8.2.2.
-If an employee travels from his/her residence to several work sites (points b and c), stops for lunch or personal errands, and then resumes work, mileage is paid equivalent to the most direct route to the next work site, excluding any travel conducted for lunch or personal errands. - 12.8.2.3.
-Meals are reimbursed at actual expense or \$34.00 per day, whichever is less.
+- 12.7.1 Meals are reimbursed at actual expense or \$34.00 per day, whichever is less.
 Breakfast shall be reimbursed at no more than \$7.00, lunch \$12.00, dinner \$15.00.
 Actual expense includes applicable taxes and tips.
-Employees requesting meal reimbursement must circle/highlight date and amount claimed on the receipt, which is to be attached to an expense voucher. - 12.8.2.4.
-Meal expenses may be claimed for breakfast only if preceded by an overnight stay or if travel must begin prior to 6:00 a.m.
-Dinner expenses may be claimed only if travel for the meeting or conference must commence prior to the end of the normal work day or meetings which start during the normal work hours and conclude after 6:30 p.m. - 12.8.2.5.
-Meal expenses incurred while performing the duties of one's position are not reimbursed unless the employee is outside the boundaries of Pine County. - 12.8.2.6.
-If meals are included in the registration or tuition fees, they will be paid in full as part of the registration fees.
-Other charges for meals that are already included in the registration shall not be allowed. - 12.8.2.7.
-Expenses for alcoholic beverages shall not be reimbursable.

-- 12.8.2.8.
-Lunch expense shall be reimbursable if the training, conference, or meeting, is outside the County and there is no provision for meals in the registration or tuition and the training, conference, or meeting is an all day event (i.e. 8:00 a.m.
-4:30 p.m.). - 12.8.2.9.
-Any individual required to attend an evening County Board function after normal working hours, for whom it would not be reasonable to go home for the evening meal, will be eligible for a meal reimbursement regardless of the restrictions herein. - 12.8.2.10.
-There shall be no reimbursement for any expense for which there is no original receipt from the location where the lodging, meal, or travel, was provided, hand written receipts shall not be accepted.
+Employees requesting meal reimbursement must circle/highlight date and amount claimed on the receipt, which is to be attached to an expense voucher. - 12.7.2 Meal expenses may be claimed for breakfast only if preceded by an overnight stay or if travel must begin prior to 6:00 a.m.
+Dinner expenses may be claimed only if travel for the meeting or conference must commence prior to the end of the normal work day or meetings which start during the normal work hours and conclude after 6:30 p.m. - 12.7.3 Meal expenses incurred while performing the duties of one's position are not reimbursed unless the employee is outside the boundaries of Pine County. - 12.7.4 If meals are included in the registration or tuition fees, they will be paid as part of the registration fees.
+Additional charges for meals included in the registration shall not be allowed. - 12.7.5 Expenses for alcoholic beverages shall not be reimbursable. - 12.7.6 Lunch expense shall be reimbursable if the training, conference, or meeting, is outside the county and there is no provision for meals in the registration or tuition and the training, conference, or meeting is an all-day event (i.e. 8:00 a.m. to 4:30 p.m.).

-12.8.3.
-Travel with Spouse/Family Member, etc.
+12.8 Travel with Spouse/Family Member, etc.

-- 12.8.3.1.
-With prior approval of the department head, a family member or friend may accompany employees on business travel, when the presence of the companion will not interfere with successful completion of business activities.
+- 12.8.1 With prior approval of the department head, a family member or friend may accompany employees on business travel, when the presence of the companion will not interfere with successful completion of business activities.
 County cars may not be used in these circumstances.
-Employees are also permitted to combine personal travel with business travel, as long as time away from work is approved. - 12.8.3.2.
-The County will reimburse only those expenses incurred by the employee or official, not by the spouse, friend, etc. Expenses incurred by the employee or official's companion shall be the responsibility of the employee.
+Employees are also permitted to combine personal travel with business travel, if time away from work is approved. - 12.8.2 The County will reimburse only those expenses incurred by the employee or official, not by the spouse, friend, etc. Expenses incurred by the employee or official's companion shall be the responsibility of the employee.
 The reimbursable business expense for transportation and lodging is the single rate cost of accommodations for the employees.

-12.9.
-Miscellaneous expense claim.
+12.9 Miscellaneous Expense Claim